 Remember to stop irrigating and let the surface soil dry before harvest.
-The surface layer of sandy soils may dry out in a few days but clayey soils may take 7-10 days.
-Irrigate as close to harvest as possible and then getting back across the field quickly.
-Even if you do not go for a second cutting or pasture, apply at least one irrigation after cutting to help plants recover.
-If you don't plan to irrigate much after harvest and are growing grass hay, you can stop irrigating before cutting and let your crop use up the remaining soil moisture.
-This reduces the crop moisture content and speeds drying on the ground.
+The surface layer of sandy soils may dry out in a few days but clayey soils may take 5 -10 days (half these time with the recent heat we have had.
+Irrigate as close to harvest as possible and then get back across the field guickly.
+Apply at least one irrigation after cutting to help plants recover.